Jaysingpur: Industries and Businesses

-Jaysingpur is an important marketplace for the trading of tobacco and crops like rice baby corn and cereals.
-It is also an automotive industries supply chain hub as many suppliers transport their finished components through Jaysingpur.
+Jaysingpur is an important marketplace for the trading of tobacco and crops like rice, baby corn and cereals.
+It is also an automotive industries supply chain and manufacturing hub as many suppliers transport their finished components through Jaysingpur.
 Baby corn suppliers from Danoli (Hirashankar Agro (Amit Dalavi).
 In addition, many high-tech engineering entrepreneurs have businesses in Jaysingpur.

 A new movie making company has also established in jaysingpur.

 Transport

 Roads

 Jaysingpur has good connectivity with a number of major cities.
 However, much of the road network remains unpaved.
-It is well connected with Kolhapur and Sangli with Kolhapur - Sangli State Highway.
+It is well connected with Kolhapur and Sangli through Kolhapur - Sangli State Highway.

 Bus

 Public transport by bus is provided by MSRTC (Maharashtra State Road Transport Corporation).
 There are also many private buses that provide services to all major destinations in Maharashtra, Karnataka and Andhra Pradesh.
 MSRTC provides bus services from Jaysingpur to Sangli city, Miraj city and the Kolhapur city every 15 minutes.